Julia (1977 film)

-Julia is a 1977 American Holocaust drama film directed by Fred Zinnemann, from a screenplay by Alvin Sargent.
+Julia is a 1977 American political drama film directed by Fred Zinnemann and written by Alvin Sargent.
 It is based on a chapter from Lillian Hellman's 1973 book Pentimento about the author's relationship with a lifelong friend, Julia, who fought against the Nazis in the years prior to World War II.
-The film stars Jane Fonda, Vanessa Redgrave, Jason Robards, Hal Holbrook, Rosemary Murphy, Maximilian Schell and Meryl Streep (in her film debut).
+The film stars Jane Fonda as Hellman and Vanessa Redgrave as Julia.
+It co-stars Jason Robards, Hal Holbrook, Rosemary Murphy, Maximilian Schell, and Meryl Streep (in her film debut).

-Julia was released theatrically on October 2, 1977 by 20th Century Fox.
-The film received generally positive reviews from critics and grossed $20.7 million against its $7 million budget.
+Julia released theatrically on October 2, 1977, by 20th Century Fox.
+The film received positive reviews from critics and grossed $20.7 million against a $7 million budget.
 It received a leading 11 nominations at the 50th Academy Awards, including Best Picture, and won three awards: Best Supporting Actor (for Robards), Best Supporting Actress (for Redgrave) and Best Adapted Screenplay.

-At the 35th Golden Globe Awards it received a leading seven nominations, including for the Best Motion Picture – Drama, with Fonda and Redgrave winning for Best Actress and Best Supporting Actress, respectively.
-The film also received a leading ten nominations at the 32nd British Academy Film Awards and won four: Best Film, Best Actress (for Fonda), Best Screenplay, and Best Cinematography.